WesamAlmasri/reading-notes/class-01.md

 The HTML code (in blue) is made up of characters that live inside angled brackets — these are called HTML elements.
 Elements are usually made up of two tags: an opening tag and a closing tag.
 (The closing tag has an extra forward slash in it) and every tag can have one or more attribute.
 Each HTML element tells the browser something about the information that sits between its opening and closing tags and the attributes provide additional information about the contents of an element.

-The atrribute appear on the opening tag of the element and are made up of two parts: a **name** and a **value**, separated by an equals sign.
+The attribute appear on the opening tag of the element and are made up of two parts: a **name** and a **value**, separated by an equals sign.

 ```html
 <p lang="en-us">Paragraph in English</p>